Hatemachine01/lastfm-youtube/README.md

 # LastFM - Youtube Player

-Web app to play Youtube videos of your lastfm's favorited tracks.
-The app utilizes LastFM's, Youtube and the Spotify's API to provide the user with videos from their library as well as album information.
+Web app to play Youtube videos of your LastFM's favorited tracks.
+The app utilizes LastFM's API to get your favorited tracks and then  scrapes Youtube for their respective music videos using [Scrape YouTube searches (API)](https://github.com/HermanFassett/youtube-scrape).
+The Spotify's API is also integrated to provide  album information.